 What comes to mind you hear the words “mozzarella sticks”?
 Is it soft, bland, reheated cheese sticks or delicious, fresh and hot cheese you can’t get enough of?

 I hate poorly cooked cheese sticks to I did the hard work to find out the best way to cook them…and to help you do the same!

-In this simple guide you’ll learn how to cook frozen mozzarella sticks in air fryer with excellent results.
+In this simple guide, you’ll learn how to cook frozen mozzarella sticks in an air fryer with excellent results.

 It’s fast, easy, and you’ll love how they taste.
 Let’s go!

 - 1. Infographic – How to cook great frozen mozzarella sticks

 - 2. Quick summary: Cooking frozen mozzarella sticks in an air fryer

 - 3. How & why to preheat your air fryer

 - 4. Getting your mozzarella sticks ready to cook

 - 5. How long should I cook frozen mozzarella sticks?